TheMarex/ba-thesis/text/5_stabilizer.md

 ## Alternative approach {#section:alternative-approach}

-A a simple heuristic, we used the controllers proposed by Kajita as inspiration and replaced the force and torque feedback with the pose error of pelvis and feet frames respectively.
+A simple heuristic, we used the controllers proposed by Kajita as inspiration and replaced the force and torque feedback with the pose error of pelvis and feet frames respectively.
 The chest controller (Equation \ref{eq:chest-dampening-roll} and \ref{eq:chest-dampening-pitch}) Kajita et. al. proposed for controlling the body posture where adapted to all control frames to provide a feedback on the pose error.